ShareBack to blog

 If you don’t qualify for self-employed car finance, you might be able to get a guarantor loan to cover the cost of your car.
 Having a guarantor guarantee your application lowers the risks you pose to the lender and can improve your chances of being approved.

-At Bamboo, if you need to borrow the money for a car, we have a number of options available – even if you’re self-employed or have bad credit — from guarantor loans to personal loans.
+At Bamboo, if you need to borrow the money for a car, we have a number of options available – even if you’re self-employed or have bad credit.

 - Author The Bamboo Team